mana-brush/Survive-Diablo/README.md

 # Survive Diablo

 ### Summary
-This game will aim to be a vampire survivor inspired and Diablo 2 skinned game.
+This game will aim to be a top down (Zelda like) adventure inspired and Diablo 2 skinned game.
 I have generally tried to replicate old existing game patterns, and this will be what I consider my first project into game development.

 ### Dev Journal